Ph.D. in Art History & Visual Culture

 Requirements for a Ph.D.

-- 12 to 15 courses taken from the Art, Art History & Visual Studies department, excluding language courses
+- 12 to 15 courses (excluding language courses), of which at least 10 are taken from the Art, Art History & Visual Studies department

 - 2 to 4 courses taken from other departments at Duke

 - Language proficiency in at least two foreign languages

 - Preliminary exam